Statutory requirements

 - Applicability Threshold

-- Contracts must include or incorporate by reference statutory labor standards covering wages, hours, child labor, convict labor, and workplace safety.
+- Contracts must include or incorporate by reference statutory requirements on minimum wages, maximum hours, child labor, convict labor, and workplace safety and sanitation.

 Responsibilities

-- Contracting Officers: Ensure all applicable contracts include or reference the required labor standards clauses.
+- Contracting Officers: Must ensure all applicable contracts include the required labor stipulations.

-- Contractors: Comply with all stipulated labor standards in contract performance.
+- Contractors: Must comply with all labor standards specified in the contract.

 Practical Implications

-- Contractors must be vigilant in adhering to these requirements to avoid penalties or contract termination.
+- Contractors must be diligent in understanding and adhering to these requirements to avoid penalties or contract termination.

-- Common pitfalls include failing to include required clauses or misunderstanding exemption criteria.
+- Common pitfalls include failing to include required clauses or misunderstanding the applicability threshold.